gI0baI/fast-flags/README.md

 ```

 ### Display FPS
-Displays your FPS without pressing [shift+f5] and other details with the expense of toggling
+Displays your FPS without pressing [shift+f5] and showing other details with the expense of not being able to toggle

 ```json
 "FFlagDebugDisplayFPS": true